jangroth/aws-certification-notes/devops-engineer-professional.md

 #### Logging

 **Logs**
-* *Log events* are the activies being reported
+* *Log events* are records of some activity recorded by the application or resource being monitored
 * *Log streams* are sequences of log events from the same source
-* *Log groups* are groupings of log events that the same properties
+* *Log groups* are groups of log streams that share the same retention, monitoring, and access control settings
-* *Metric filters* allow to which metrics to extract and to publish to CW
+* *Metric filters* allow to extract metric observations from ingested events and transform them to data points in a CloudWatch metric
+* *Retention settings* can be used to specify how long log events are kept in CloudWatch Logs

-* Can export to S3 for durable storage
+Logs can be exported to S3 for durable storage

 #### Metrics & Alarms